pharo-project/pharo-changelogs/Pharo70ChangeLogs.md

 # New projects
 - Integration of `Calypso`
-- Integration of `WebBrowser`, an utility to open the default web browser of the user on an URL
+- Integration of `WebBrowser`, a utility to open the default web browser of the user on an URL
 - Integration of `ReferenceFinder` to find reference paths between objects to help find memory leaks
 - Integration of `Hermes`, a binary code loader for Pharo's bootstrap
-- Integration of `Refactoring 2`, a rearchitecture of the `Refactoring` project
+- Integration of `Refactoring 2`, a re-architecture of the `Refactoring` project
-- Integration of `Commander`, a projct to implement `Commander` design pattern
+- Integration of `Commander`, a project to implement `Commander` design pattern
 - Integration of `ClassAnnotation`, a reusable mechanism for first class annotations in Pharo

 # Spec